-A student that has been dismissed from Bellin College may appeal for readmission to the College one time only.
+A student who believes his or her dismissal from the College has occurred in error may appeal the dismissal.
 The student appeal must be communicated in writing and the appeal must:

-- Be received by the College within 10 working days of receipt of notice of dismissal. - Identify an extenuating circumstance contributing to the dismissal from the College. - Identify behavioral changes that will contribute to the student's success if the appeal for readmission is granted. - Include student's contact information, address, home telephone and cell phone numbers, and email address.
+- Be received within 10 working days of receipt of dismissal notice. - Include a detailed narrative, along with any supporting documentation, explaining why the student believes the dismissal was made in error. - Include student contact information, including address, home telephone and cell phone numbers and email address.

 Submit the appeal to the appropriate Dean as outlined below.

-Reason for Dismissal: Student writes appeal to: Academic Misconduct Dean of Students and Allied Health Sciences Non-Academic Misconduct Director of Student Affairs and DEI Reasons outlined in "Dismissal from Bellin College" Dean of Students and Allied Health Sciences
+Reason for Dismissal: Student writes appeal to: Academic Misconduct Dean of Students & Allied Health Sciences Non-Academic Misconduct Dean of Nursing

+Reasons outlined in "Dismissal from Bellin College" Dean of Nursing